saworbit/quake-cortex/docs/BOT_COMMANDS.md

 bind j "impulse 203"     // J = Status
 ```

 Add these to your `autoexec.cfg` to make them permanent.
+If your engine does
+not share `id1` configs with mods, copy your `autoexec.cfg` into
+`Game/cortex_pure` so the pure launcher can `exec` it.

 ## Debugging Bot Behavior